charleswang007/aws-load-balance-node-servers-on-ecs/README.md

 ## Add-Ons

-I use a tool call **_forever_** which is a simple CLI tool for ensuring that a given script runs continuously.
-Thus I can run the two Node.js server continuously by triggering command *forever start server.js* and the demo would still work even when I close the Putty sessions.
+I use a tool called **_forever_** which is a simple CLI for ensuring that a given script runs continuously.
+Thus I can run the two Node.js server continuously by triggering command ```forever start server.js``` and the demo would still work even when I close the Putty sessions.

 ## Screenshots